iModeljs-meets-AzureDT/windfarm-iot/README.md

 3. Load reality data and Bing map to provide terrain graphics.
 3. Retrieve data from ADT and emit the data across the application.

+For more a more detailed explanation, please read the README.md in directory itwin-viewer.

 ### **3. windfarm-extension**

 This extension adds UI components and functionality to our viewer.